 Understanding Sedation Dentistry

-The three common types of sedation are:
+The 2 types of sedation we offer:

 - Oral sedation, which involves pills or liquid taken through the mouth.
 The medication allows patients to enter a state of total relaxation during treatment.
 Usually, patients also receive an injection of local anesthetic as well.

-If you choose oral or IV sedation, a responsible companion must accompany you to and from the visit.
+When choosing sedation, a responsible companion must accompany you to and from the visit.
 Before any dental procedures commence, the sedating effects of the medicine will cause the patient to become drowsy and relaxed.
 The dental team will attach the patient to a monitor so that the dentist can keep track of vital signs.
 At the completion of the dental procedures, you will be allowed to recover from the effects of the sedation before leaving the office with a friend or relative.
 Feel free to resume normal activities sometime in the next 12 to 24 hours, but someone should stay with you for the first few hours at home.

 Is it really Sleep Dentistry?